SysKitTeam/docs-insights/get-to-know-insights/web-application.md

 ---
-title: SysKit Insights Performance
-description: >-
-  Starting with version 1.1, SysKit Insights includes a web interface.
+description: Starting with version 1.1, SysKit Insights includes a web interface.
 It enables users to access all the functions of SysKit Insights using any web browser.
-author: Hrvoje Bagarić
-date: 28/07/2018
 ---

 # Web Application